Chart Color Schemes

 AreaSearch assessment of residential development activity positions Hackham among the top 25% of areas assessed nationwide

-New homes had an average construction cost of $305,000.
-This year, there have been $900,000 in commercial approvals, reflecting Hackham's residential nature.
-Compared to Greater Adelaide, Hackham has 135.0% higher building activity per person.
-Recent building activity consists solely of standalone homes, maintaining the area's low density and attracting space-seeking buyers at a rate of around 140 people per approval.
-By 2041, AreaSearch projects Hackham to add 996 residents.
+New homes are built at an average cost of $305,000.
+This financial year has seen $900,000 in commercial approvals, reflecting Hackham's residential nature compared to Greater Adelaide.
+Hackham shows 131.0% higher building activity per person than the city, offering buyers greater choice.
+Recent building activity consists entirely of standalone homes, preserving the area's low density and attracting space-seeking buyers, with around 142 people per approval.
+Future projections estimate Hackham will add 1,076 residents by 2041, based on current development patterns meeting demand and facilitating population growth.

 Frequently Asked Questions - Development